-- Faculty Science Core: Responsible for research faculty mentoring and development.
-Home of the ADAPT Center and the International Research Program. - Research Design and Statistics Core: Responsible for statistical support for DUSON's research through collaborating and consulting activities with faculty members, postdocs, and graduate students.
-Conduct methodological studies applicable to social, behavioral and health care research.
-Home to the Statistics Laboratory. - Pre-Award Liaison Services Core: Responsible for oversight of grant preparation and submission processes. - Research Oversight and Compliance Core: Responsible for reviewing new protocols and Research Data Security Plans.
-Provide assistance with study implementation, including compliance education.
-Home to the IRB Preparation Laboratory.

-The CNR focuses on four key areas that concentrate on optimizing health across the spectrum, from discovery to translation.
-These research areas of excellence are:

-- Clinical Innovation: Advancing approaches using ideas, processes, products, procedures or interventions and health system changes to benefit the health of individuals, groups, and populations. - Population Health and Chronic Illness: Increasing health outcomes of a group of individuals, including families or communities, reducing health disparities within the group. - Precision Health: Evidence-based, customized approach to health that incorporates genomics, environment, and lifestyle. - Methods and Analytics: Optimizing the use of cutting-edge and underutilized approaches to study design and analytics.
+- Research Design and Statistics Core: Responsible for statistical support for DUSON's research through collaborating and consulting activities with faculty members, postdocs, and graduate students.
+Consultations include discussion of study design, statistical analysis guidance, data management and data analysis. - Pre-Award Liaison Services Core: Responsible for oversight of grant preparation and submission processes including budget development, confirmation of sponsor requirements, support to obtain school and institutional approval to submit. - Research Oversight and Compliance Core: Responsible for reviewing new protocols and Research Data Security Plans.
+Provides assistance with IRB submission and support, OnCore support, training and education, staff hiring and management, REDCAP builds, data pulls and compliance with regulatory policies. - Faculty Science Core: Responsible for research faculty mentoring and development.
+The Core activities include Mock Reviews, Think Tanks, mentorship and facilitating, and supporting the work of the Research Areas of Excellence.
+These research areas of excellence are: - Clinical Innovation: Advancing approaches using ideas, processes, products, procedures or interventions and health system changes to benefit the health of individuals, groups, and populations. - Population Health and Chronic Illness: Improving health outcomes of a group of individuals, including families or communities, reducing health disparities within the group with chronic illness, co-morbidity and mortality, including racial and ethnic minority, LGBT, and rural residents. - Precision Health: Evidence-based, customized approach to health that incorporates genomics, environment, and lifestyle. - Data Science: Supporting knowledge discovery in biomedicine by applying advanced computational methods and analytics to structured an unstructured data from various sources.

-CNR researchers are leaders in nursing science in several key areas.
-For example, faculty are on the cutting edge of utilizing mHealth applications and virtual environments to explore chronic disease management, and utilizing biomarkers and genetics to determine risk patterns and outcome trajectories.
-Researchers are also advancing cognitive and affective symptom science in chronic illness in order to empower patients and their caregivers to achieve optimal management of symptoms and enhance quality of life.
-Researchers in statistics are utilizing visualization techniques to analyze large and complex datasets.